 Boston Motorcycle Accident Lawyer

-On a motorcycle, a minor collision can easily result in life-threatening injuries, because riders have only their leathers to protect them from larger vehicles, other objects, and the ground.
+On a motorcycle, a minor collision can easily result in life-threatening injuries, because riders have minimal protection from the impact of larger vehicles, other objects, and the roadway.
 Even the most cautious Boston rider can suffer head injuries, back injuries, neck injuries, amputations, or death due to the carelessness of another driver.
 The National Highway Transportation Safety Administration (NHSTA) has determined that motorcycle riders are 39 times more likely to be killed in an accident than the occupants of a car.

 - Distracted driving: Keeping your eyes on the road and hands on the wheel may seem obvious to most drivers, but modern society has any number of distractions that can result in a motorcycle accident.
 Split-second decisions to text, make phone calls, eat food, and even heated arguments with passengers can all cause serious injuries to motorcycle riders.

 - Drunk or drugged driving: DUI and DWI can significantly impact a driver’s response time.
 They are less likely to check their blind spots, follow traffic signs, maintain a safe distance from other drivers, and react to adverse weather conditions.

 - Speeding: Speed limits provide a clear guideline of the safe speeds a vehicle can travel in specific zones, from fast-paced highways to slow, sharp turns.
 Breaking the speed limit – and even driving well below it – puts other vehicles at risk, particularly motorcyclists, who do not have the same safety features as other vehicles.

 - Left-turn accidents: Left turns accidents are an everyday risk for riders in the United States.
 Drivers may not check for cross-traffic when they turn or misjudge the speed a motorcycle is going, resulting in serious, often fatal injuries.